Supporting partners:

 Speakers include:

-Offtake panel debate: Offtake reliability: Securing quality offtakes that align buyers and sellers to make carbon credits bankable
+Carbon credit buyers panel debate: Securing quality offtakes that align buyers and sellers to make carbon credits bankable

 -